isomerpages/nlb-biblioasia/_apr-2010/Green Matters: The Environment and Sustainability Collection at the Lee Kong Chian Reference Library.md

 Green vehicles will soon hit the roads in Singapore.
 A multiagency taskforce led by the Energy Market Authority (EMA) and Land Transport Authority (LTA) has embarked on national electric vehicles (EVs) test-bedding programme.11 It will allow testing of different EV prototypes and charging technologies and research into vehicle-to-grid (V2G) power.
 Anyone interested to know the technology and issues behind EV can refer to books such as *Future cars: Bio fuel, hybrid, electric, hydrogen, fuel economy in all sizes and shapes* (Bethscheider-Kieser, 2008) and *Plug-in electric vehicles: What role for Washington?* (Sandalow, 2009).

+#### **Conclusion**

+It is currently believed that science and technology can provide effective solutions to most environmental problems.
+However, efforts to conserve natural resources and preserve the wilderness and even local culture should not be overlooked to ensure a healthy environment for all living beings on Earth.
+To quote a recent ad from The Singapore Environmental Council (SEC), “It starts with their lives.
+It ends with yours.”
+Humans and animals are all affected by global warming.
+Go, read green and live green.